 A study in the Annals of Pediatric Edocrinology Metabolism found that the maximum amount of water a person should ever drink is between 27-33.8 ounces per hour.
 This is the maximum amount of water a healthy human body can process without causing harmful effects to electrolyte ratios.

-How much water will it take to reduce metabolite concentrations under the most likely cutoff levels?
+How much water will it take to reduce metabolite concentrations under cutoff levels?

 In one study Urinary Elimination of 11-Nor-9-carboxy- 9-tetrahydrocannnabinol in Cannabis Users found that out of the 60s subjects admitted to the test they were evenly spread out between the groups of <50ng/ml, 50-150ng/ml and >150ng/ml.
 The studied showed that higher concentrations took much longer to eliminate detectable levels from their system.